Why is Music important?

 When is Music taught?

-Music is taught on a Wednesday by our specialist teacher Sam Morris.
-Sam begins working with the children in Year One and introduces a new instrument to play each year.
-The lessons are for an hour each week and teachers also touch upon Music during their topic lessons.
+Music is taught on a Monday by our specialist teacher Sam Morris.
+The lessons are for 40 minutes each week.
 Music is at the heart of our Liturgical celebrations in school in preparation for Christmas and Easter.